 Christina is a current Masters of Public Policy student concentrating in social policy.
 She graduated from the University of Florida where she received a Bachelor of Arts dual degree in Political Science and Economics while minoring in Latin American Studies.
 One of her favorite forms of community work is with the Georgia Farm Worker Health Program.
 Through this organization, she helped Farmworkers receive care by translating physician instructions and recommendations to Haitian Creole for the Haitian farmworkers.

-Bianca is a current Masters of Public Policy candidate with a concentration in Education Policy at Trachtenberg school.
-She obtained a B.A. in Economics from the University of Maryland, College Park.
+Bianca is a Masters of Public Policy candidate with a concentration in Education Policy at Trachtenberg school.
+She obtained a Bachelor of Arts in Economics from the University of Maryland, College Park.
+She is currently a Data Analyst on the School Mental Health team at the District of Columbia Public Schools.
+Before joining DCPS, Bianca was a Surrey fellow within the Office of Tax Analysis at the Department of the U.S. Treasury.
 Prior to the pandemic, Bianca served as a mentor for the U.S. Dream Academy at Turner Elementary School and for the YWCA National Capital Area.

 Genevieve is a first-year MPA student with particular interests in health.
 She received her Bachelor of Science from Temple University where she majored in Public Health.
 She also works full time as a Program Coordinator at GW's Academic Commons.

 Jonatha is a Masters of Public Policy candidate with a concentration in Regulatory Policy.